pingcap/docs/tidb-cloud/tidb-cloud-billing.md

 ## Discounts

-If you are in the `Organization Owner` or `Organization Billing Admin` role of your organization, you can view the discount information of TiDB Cloud on the **Discounts** page.
+If you are in the `Organization Owner` or `Organization Billing Manager` role of your organization, you can view the discount information of TiDB Cloud on the **Discounts** page.
 Otherwise, skip this section.

 The discount information includes all discounts that you have received, the status, the discount percentage, and the discount start and end date.